3. Using a trained reflectorch model#

 This is a measurement for a two-layer film in which we have some prior knowlede about the investigated system.
 We know the substrate is silicon on top of which sits a thin silicon oxide layer, followed by a perylene diimide (PTCDI-C3) layer.
 Thus, we can set narrow prior bounds for the scattering length densities (around known value for these materials) and for the thickness of the silicon oxide layer, but we set wide prior bounds for the roughnesses and for the thickness of the perylene diimide layer.
 We specify the prior bounds for the parameters as a list of tuples (min_prior_bound, max_prior_bound).

-Now, we can call the predict method of the inference model and provide as input the reflectivity curve and the prior bounds in order to obtain the neural network predictions.
+Now, we can call the preprocess_and_predict method of the inference model and provide as input the reflectivity curve and the prior bounds in order to obtain the neural network predictions (this will apply preprocessing steps to the data as required for constructing the neural network input, such as interpolation or padding, then use the predict method internally, which was main inference method in older versions of the package).
 If the clip_prediction argument is True, the predictions are clipped to ensure they are not outside the interval defined by the prior bounds.
-If the polish_prediction argument is True, the predictions are further polished using a conventional least mean squares (LMS) fit (currently only available for the standard box-model parameterization).
+If the polish_prediction argument is True, the predictions are further polished using a conventional least mean squares (LMS) fit.
 Additionally, if fit_growth is also True, an additional parameter is introduced during the LMS polishing to account for the change in the thickness of the upper layer during the in-situ measurement of the reflectivity curve during film deposition (necessary when the aquisition rate is slow compared to the growth rate), the maximum possible change being given by the max_d_change argument.
-If the use_q_shift argument is True, the prediction is performed for a batch of slightly shifted versions of the input curve and the best result is returned, which is meant to mitigate the influence of imperfect sample alignment, as introduced in Greco et al. (applicable only for models with fixed q-discretization).
 The method returns a dictionary containing the predicted parameters (both as a BasicParams object and as a Numpy array).
-If calc_pred_curve is True, the reflectivity curve corresponding to the predicted parameters is also computed and added to the dictionary.
+If calc_pred_curve is True, the reflectivity curve corresponding to the predicted parameters is also computed and added to the dictionary (also the case for the calc_pred_sld_profile and calc_polished_sld_profile arguments).
+The arguments sld_profile_padding_left and sld_profile_padding_left control the amount of padding applied to the computed SLD profile.
+Several other arguments of preprocess_and_predict method are documented in the NR-specific tutorial.

 prior_bounds=prior_bounds,